 Latin American Studies

-Latin American Studies (LAS) is a multidisciplinary program that aims to help students make connections across different scholarly approaches to "the Americas" and to make sense of interdisciplinary frameworks for understanding the people, economies, cultures and politics of one of the world's most dynamic and diverse regions.
+Latin American Studies (LAS) is a multidisciplinary program that aims to help students make connections across different scholarly approaches to “the Americas” and to make sense of interdisciplinary frameworks for understanding the people, economies, cultures and politics of one of the world’s most dynamic and diverse regions.
+Importantly, one of the primary pedagogical goals of the LAS Program is to decenter the U.S. perspective on Latin America by considering U.S. based perspectives in conjunction with perspectives gleaned throughout the Americas.
 The LAS curriculum includes the study of history, political economy, sociology, literature, fine and media arts, culture, and major languages of the region.
 Course offerings cover a wide range of topics and geographical focuses in departments including Anthropology, Art and Art History, Economics, Government, Hispanic Studies, History, Religious Studies, and Sociology.

 Requirements for the major are listed below.
 (Total credits for the major: 33)

 Major Declaration: Prospective majors in LAS should discuss their plans for study with an affiliated faculty by the end of the sophomore year.
-Upon declaring the major students will select two fields of emphasis that will serve as "concentrations" within the multi-disciplinary major, which will enable them to pursue an in depth course of study within a focused area.
+Upon declaring, the major students will select two fields of emphasis that will serve as “concentrations” within the multi-disciplinary major, which will enable them to pursue an in depth course of study within a focused area.
 Disciplinary concentration fields include: Anthropology, Art and Art History, Economics, Government, Hispanic Studies, History, Sociology.
-Students can also, in consultation with the LAS program director, design a thematic or global field relevant to the region, choosing courses (at least 9 credits) from any discipline or program that together allow for in-depth study of a chosen topic relevant to Latin America.
-Declaration forms and instructions for majors and minors are available on the Global Studies website and at the Registrar's Office.
+Students can also, in consultation with the LAS program director, design a thematic or global field relevant to Latin America, choosing courses (at least 9 credits) from any discipline or program that together allow for in-depth study of a chosen topic relevant to Latin America.
+In the past, students have designed thematic fields in Human Rights, Global Development, and Political Thought.
+Declaration forms and instructions for majors and minors are available on the Global Studies website and at the Registrar’s Office.

-Immersion Experience: The immersion experience is defined as an experience beyond the William & Mary classroom clearly linked to Latin America or Latinos residing in other parts of the world.
-Its purpose is to develop students' awareness of issues impacting Latin American countries and people.
-The immersion experience is designed to give students an opportunity to apply their in-class learning to real-world situations and develop frameworks for engaging real-world issues affecting Latin American cultures, nations, and communities.
-The immersion experience may be tied to a service learning opportunity or study abroad.
+Immersion Experience: The immersion experience is an experience, beyond the William & Mary classroom, that is clearly linked to Latin America or Latinos residing in the U.S. or other parts of the world.
+Its purpose is to develop students’ awareness of issues impacting Latin American countries and people.
+The immersion experience is affords students an opportunity to apply their in-class learning to real-world situations and develop frameworks for engaging real-world issues affecting Latin American cultures, nations, and communities.
+The immersion experience is a non-credit bearing requirement and may be tied to a service learning opportunity or to a study abroad experience.
 Students can also satisfy this requirement through an internship that focuses on Latin American or Latino issues in the United States.
-This is a non-credit bearing requirement.
 Students who fulfill this requirement by participating in a William & Mary study abroad program or through a LAS-affiliated program such as Borderlands, SOMOS, MANOS or the National Security Archives programs should complete a pre-approval form (available on the LAS web-site) and enroll in LAS 400.
-In other cases fulfillment of the immersion requirement is subject to the approval of the student's major advisor or the LAS program director.
+In other cases fulfillment of the immersion requirement is subject to the approval of the student’s major advisor or the LAS program director.